AndrewDapkiewicz/angular-tel-input/README.md

 ## Installation

-This Angular component is available via bower.
+This Angular component is available via bower and npm.
 To install:

 `bower install angular-tel-input --save`

+OR

+`npm install angular-tel-input --save`

 ## Usage